* Germany sells 3.9 bln euros of 6-month bonds

 Germany a combined 3.9 billion euros for six months on Monday,

-accepting a loss in a renewed flight to safety from the euro
+reflecting a renewed flight to safety on fears over the euro

 zone debt crisis.

 While yields on the bonds of peripheral euro zone countries

 have hit record highs in recent months on concerns about the

 debt crisis, Germany's yields have fallen to record lows.